EzehCL/Copywriting-Portfolio/README.md

 Contact us today to discuss your marketing goals.

 ## Project 6: SEO Articles
+##### Description: An SEO article is a piece of content written to rank highly on search engines like Google while providing value to readers.
+It uses targeted keywords, clear structure, engaging headings, and relevant information to attract organic traffic.

+##### Goal:  To  answer users’ search queries effectively while improving website visibility and credibility.

 ### Skincare Article

 #### Title: 5 Effective Skincare Routines for Oily Skin in Nigeria